AsterixxxGallier/kotlin-game-of-life/README.md

 # kotlin-game-of-life
-Conway's Game of Life, implemented in Kotlin/JVM
+Conway's Game of Life, implemented in Kotlin/JVM, developed with IntelliJ.